John de Radynden

 Sir John de Radynden (Note: Variants include Raddingdean, Ratenden and Radingden) (1274 – c.
 1350) was the only child of Walter and Agatha (daughter of Simon de Mucegros).
 He inherited his father's estate of Radynden, as well as the properties of his mother and his aunt, Alice de Mucegros.
-He initially was in the service of Hugh Despenser the Elder and later was a Member of Parliament for Sussex.
+He initially was in the service of Hugh Despenser the Elder and later was an MP (Member of parliament) for Sussex.

 Family

 In 1303, John is recorded as being in possession of his mother's holdings in Sussex and as he was her heir, it is probable that she had died by then.
 In 1304, his Aunt Alice died and left him land in Cambridgeshire, Essex, and Northamptonshire.

 He was married to Joan and had three daughters: Alice, Maud and Agatha.
 His daughter Alice married Roger Dalyngrigge.

 Manor of Radynden

 Over the centuries various families held the Manor of Radynden, first as tenants of the Bishop, then later as tenants of the Crown, and finally as lords.

 The Manor of Preston, or Bishops Preston, was founded in the Saxon era and belonged to the Bishop of Selsey.
 Adjacent to the Manor of Preston was the Manor of Radynden.
 In 1086 the manor of Radynden was recorded in the Domesday Book as the demesne of 'Rateden', held by a certain Widard: